 Carter Whittington concentrates his practice in North Carolina workers’ compensation law, helping injured workers seek the benefits they need and deserve after sustaining a job related injury.

 Whittington started working at Hardison & Cochran while he was a third-year student at Campbell University’s Norman Adrian Wiggins School of Law.
 After graduating cum laude and receiving his J.D. in 2016, he joined Hardison & Cochran as a full-time attorney.
+Carter was elevated to partner at the firm in 2023.

 A North Carolina native, Whittington grew up in Winston-Salem and attended the University of North Carolina at Chapel Hill, where he received a B.A. in political science in 2012.
 In law school, Whittington was a member of Law Review.